 On 2021’s International Women’s Day, Lauren fronted her first documentary for the flagship brand BBC Newsround.
 The ground-breaking Let’s Talk About Periods was aimed at dispelling the stigma around menstruation and was nominated for a Royal Television Society Award and a prestigious International Emmy.
 Following its huge success, Lauren returned in 2022 with its follow-up, Let’s Talk About Sexism.

 Her success in the documentary space comes from her previous career as a BJTC-qualified journalist, which saw Lauren wearing stab vests on drugs raids and reporting on the lives of sex workers.
 This experience, combined with her natural warmth, made her the perfect host for Channel 4’s Hollyoaks podcast, which explored a variety of social action issues raised in the soap, ranging from drag culture to relationships to far-right extremism.

-In sport, you may have seen Lauren presenting for BBC One’s ‘Match of the Day’ and its youth-oriented spin-off ‘MOTDx’ on BBC Two.
-She has also hosted for the Premier League, Gfinity’s FIFA Elite Series and she is a Manchester City fan.
+In sport, you may have seen Lauren presenting for BBC One’s Match of the Day and its youth-orientation spin-off MOTDx on BBC Two.
+She’s also hosted for the Premier League, joined forces with the England Lionesses and fronts online content for her own club, Manchester City.